pchemguy/SQLite-SQL-Tutorial/SM Delimiter-Separated Values.md

 | 2       | share |
 | 3       | man   |

 This query will fail if the string contains quotation marks or backslashes (assuming these characters are not JSON escaped).
-Another potential issue involves leading and terminal separators.
+Another potential issue involves leading and trailing separators.
 However, developing a universal string-splitting SQL script is impractical.
 Instead, the script functionality should match reasonable assumptions about the input format for a specific use case.

 For instance, let's improve the script to

  - split path-like variables (both Linux and Windows styles),
- - handle leading/terminal value separator,
+ - handle leading/trailing value separator,
  - handle doubled value separators (such as ";;"),
- - normalize all paths by stripping leading/terminal path separators,
+ - normalize all paths by stripping leading/trailing path separators,
  - convert any backslashes to slashes.

 <a name="DSV-Query"></a>